 Racine is a larger medium-sized city located in the state of Wisconsin.
 With a population of 77,742 people and 18 constituent neighborhoods, Racine is the fifth largest community in Wisconsin.

-Racine is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Racine is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Racine is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Racine who work in office and administrative support (13.88%), food service (8.25%), and sales jobs (7.18%).
+There are especially a lot of people living in Racine who work in office and administrative support (14.22%), food service (8.23%), and sales jobs (7.16%).

 The most common language spoken in Racine is English.
 Other important languages spoken here include Spanish and Chinese.